soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ### Notes to self, for the next company hackathon
 ---

 My company hosts an internal hackathon every year.
 As someone who routinely complains about not having enough autonomy, you'd think I'd be first in line for this.
-(Last year, I learned how to animate in [Spine](https://esotericsoftware.com/)!
-[My Pengu animations](/files/fun/apruchnicki-spine-animations.mp4)--the animation is janky...
+Last year, I learned how to animate in [Spine](https://esotericsoftware.com/)!
+(These were [my Pengu animations](/files/fun/apruchnicki-spine-animations.mp4)--the animation is janky...
 I realized halfway through that I filtered out some key controls, but I love him.)

 Unfortunately, the project I signed up for this year fell through, so I didn't participate much.
 But I could have.